commandprompt/Simpycity/README.rst

 What Simpycity is Not
 ---------------------

-Simpycity is not a query generator, and by default it does not support query generation.
+Simpycity is not a SQL generator and does not attempt to abstract or hide SQL.
 Simpycity is designed for developers who deeply understand SQL and desire to write the best possible SQL representations for their database.
+Simpycity also rejects the Active Record paradigm, whose simplistic patterns fail in even moderately complex systems.

 Core Philosophy
 ---------------

-The core philosophy behind Simpycity is that the Database and the Application are separate entities, each with distinct abilities and design representations - the classic Object versus Relation argument.
+The core philosophy behind Simpycity is that the Database and the Application are separate entities, each with distinct abilities and design representations; this echoe the classic Object versus Relation argument.
-By providing a mechanism where a single business Object can easily represent several Relations, and allow the base Relational layer to follow normal forms without compromising or complicating application design.
+It provides a mechanism where a single business Object can easily represent several Relations, and allow the base Relational layer to follow normal forms without compromising or complicating application design.